Mapleton Township, Blue Earth County, Minnesota: The Mapleton Colony

 The group that came out of this was called The Minnesota Settlement Association, with A. Murphy as the president.
 Robert Taylor was authorized to go to southern Minnesota to select the best location for the settlement.
 Taylor came to Blue Earth County in the winter of 1855-56 and was helped by L.G.M.
 Fletcher, who had originally helped survey lands around Sterling and Mapleton Townships.
 The only settlers in this area at this time were V.A.
 Highland and his two brothers-in-law, Barnabas W. Simmons and Horace M. DeWolf.

 Settlement members bought shares for $10 each which entitled them to cheap transportation west, an opportunity to claim 160 acres of farmland, and one lot in a town site to be platted in the center of the settlement.

-Most of the colony left from New York City in April of 1856.
+Most of the colony left from New York City in April 1856.
 They had made an agreement with a railroad company to carry them to Dunleith, Illinois, then the nearest point to Minnesota to be reached by railroad, across the Mississippi River from Dubuque, Iowa.

 Some of the colonies, especially from Illinois, Indiana and Iowa, made the trip overland across Iowa, to Minnesota, with the wagon and stock.
 The majority made the journey by steamboat, up the Mississippi River then down the Minnesota River to Mankato.
 There were 350 adults and 90 children in the party.
 After a few days thé colonists started for the land that Mr. Taylor had secured by foot and ox cart.
 They arrived in the spring of 1856.
 There were 30 tents, 12 feet x 25 feet, to shelter the entire company until houses could be built.

 The land blocked out into claims of 160 acres each, but only 65 claims had the desired amount of timber.
 Three of the head officers were allowed to pick first.
 The rest of the claims were numbered and divided into lots for the 139 people entitled to a claim.

 With more than half the tickets blank it resulted in great dissatisfaction with widespread fighting that followed and a great deal of claim jumping.
 Most of the disappointed scattered; some went to the timber country near Mankato, others crossed into Faribault County, and a large number returned east very disgruntaled.